FREQUENTLY ASKED QUESTIONS

 The information below is designed to give simple answers to some common questions.

-In making any decision to invest you should rely only on the information set out in the Offer Document rather than on this leaflet.
+In making any decision to invest you should rely only on the information set out in the Offer Document.
 It is important that you read and consider the Offer Document as a whole with care, ensuring particularly that you understand the risks and that you take financial and other advice as necessary.

 Who are the main players in all this?

 - Energy4All Ltd is a company set up by the successful Baywind Energy Co-op in Cumbria to help other communities own a share in renewable energy projects.
 Energy4All negotiated the deal with NRG and has advised and supported the board of the Drumlin Co-op.
 Once Drumlin Co-op is up and running, Enery4All will provide management services to support its operation.

 - NRG Solutions was formed by Andrew McMurray formed and has provided technical electrical expertise on over 500MW of renewable projects in Ireland, as well as developing a portfolio of 250kW Wind turbine projects.
 NRG solutions will provide project management and monitoring services to Drumlin Wind Co op.

 - The Drumlin Wind Energy Co-operative Limited was created by Energy4All and is run by a board of directors from the N Ireland community and from Energy4All who have been appointed to launch the Share Offer.
 The current board of directors will serve for a term of two years, thereafter, directors of the Co-op will be elected by the members.

 - Co-ops are run on the basic principles of democracy, fairness and ethical behaviour.